Bonner Program Co-Director

 Patricia "Patty" Mathison has been at Mason since April 2013.
 She serves as the Director for Social Action and Integrative Learning (SAIL).
 Patty supervises the SAIL staff and provides overall management of the Center as well as connecting to community engagement initiatives across the university.
 Patty has been active in this field over the past 15 years and it has been her dream to bring the Bonner program to George Mason University.
-She is currently getting her second Master’s in Counseling and Development: Community Agency Counseling and has a particular focus on how environment impacts mental health.
-You can often find her out hiking with her dog, Shasta.
+She just received her second Master’s in Counseling and Development: Community Agency Counseling and has a particular focus on how the environment impacts mental health.
+You can often find her hiking and enjoying time with family.

 A Special Thank You